 Sometimes it is impossible to know where a person acquired MRSA, because it can be found in the community as well as in hospitals.
 However, we do know that it can be acquired by contact with another person with MRSA.
 This is why the importance of good hand washing practices are emphasised for staff, visitors and patients.

 Why is MRSA a concern in hospitals?Show [+]Hide [-]

 People who are admitted to hospital may be at a greater risk of developing any infection.
 This means extra precautions need to be taken to protect patients from acquiring bacteria such as MRSA.
 This Trust has a policy to actively screen patients for MRSA.

 Can it be treated (eradicated)?Show [+]Hide [-]

-If you have MRSA on your skin, in your nose or throat you may receive treatment in the form of antiseptic body and hair wash, antibiotic nasal cream, throat spray and toothpaste.
+If you have MRSA on your skin, in your nose or throat you may receive treatment in the form of antiseptic body and hair wash, antibiotic nasal cream, and throat spray.
 This process is called ‘eradication’.
 The need for this will be discussed on an individual basis.